-Homemade Guacamole Recipe -is a quick and easy recipe that’s great for any party!
+This Homemade Guacamole Recipe is a quick and easy recipe that’s great for any party!
 It’s healthy, great to dip chips or vegetables in, and it’s great with any Mexican dish!

 Homemade Guacamole Recipe

-Just like Pico de Gallo I can eat a good Homemade Guacamole by the spoonfuls!
-I am a little more picky about my guacamole than my pico though.
+Just like Pico de Gallo I can eat a good Homemade Guacamole by the spoonful!
+I am a little pickier about my guacamole than my pico though.
 There have been several times at restaurants I couldn’t stomach their guacamole.
 Thankfully making homemade guacamole is really easy and takes no time at all.

 Until I started making my own guacamole I didn’t realize how many different variations there are out there.
 Honestly, until I started blogging I never knew how many different ways you could use an avocado other than slicing and making into guacamole. #truth